 In most cases, reversing damage caused by AMD is not possible, but supplements, protection from sunlight, eating a balanced diet and quitting smoking can reduce the risk and progression of macular degeneration.
 For suggestions, speak with your eye care provider at Focused Eye Care.

-Focused Eye Care has the experience and equipment necessary to diagnose and often treat the eye diseases detailed above, as well as many other eye diseases, at our office in Nashua.
-For more information please request an appointment with your optometrist, and we’ll be in touch with you shortly.
+Focused Eye Care has the experience and equipment necessary to diagnose and often treat the eye conditions detailed above at our offices in Nashua or Milford.
+For more information please request an appointment with your eye care provider, and we will be in touch with you shortly.